tdwg/vocab/documentation-specification.md

 **3.2.2 Versioning**

 Descriptive documents are resources that follow the versioning model described in Section 2.3.
-Thus each particular document version will represent the state of the generic document from the time it was issued until the time that version was superseded by a later version.
+Each particular document version will represent the state of the generic document from the time it was issued until the time that version was superseded by a later version.
 Thus, the date issued that is stated on a particular document version will reflect the date that particular version was issued (dcterms:issued).
 Date created (dcterms:created) should be reserved to indicate the date that the first version of the document was issued.

 **3.2.3 Layout and style**

-Descriptive documents should be divided into three main sections:
+Descriptive documents should be divided into four main sections:

 -   A header section
 -   Table of contents